Axact: Further revelations

 Most of Axact's revenues from its fake diploma sales came from the United Arab Emirates, where hundreds of residents used Axact diplomas to obtain high-paying jobs.
 Axact sold over 200,000 fake degrees in Gulf countries.
 More recently, Axact employees have impersonated Emirati government officials in an effort to extort "legalisation fees" from unsuspecting fake degree and diploma holders in that country.

-The Canadian Broadcasting Corporation's television series Marketplace carried out an investigation into the prevalence of fake academic credentials.
-Its September 15, 2017 documentary focused on Canadians with fake degrees occupying positions such as college instructors and medical doctors.
-All the suspect certificates were found to be from Axact.
+The Canadian Broadcasting Corporation's television series Marketplace carried out an investigation into the prevalence of fake academic credentials in September 2017.
+The documentary focused on Canadians with fake degrees occupying positions such as college instructors and medical doctors.
+All fraudulent certificates were found to be from Axact.

+Employee leak

+In February 2024, the IT podcast Darknet Diaries published excerpts from an interview with a former Axact sales employee in episode 142 ("Axact"), who provided insights into the company's alleged sales strategy.
+According to the witness, Axact was able to develop a completely new website for non-existent universities within days.
+Axact created very detailed profiles of its potential victims.
+For example, passwords were stored in plain text and then used to log into social media accounts.
+These profiles were then used to personalize the marketing of said fake universities by exploiting psychological weaknesses.
+The former employee also alleged that Axact invented not only its universities, but also accreditations, including from a US politician.
+Further, while the employee didn't believe that Axact sold medical degrees, the podcast mentions Canadian broadcaster CBC being able to track down a practitioner with a fake degree from Axact.

 Network of websites

 A New York Times investigation identified more than 370 websites associated with Axact's alleged fake diploma operations, including 145 sites for fictitious universities, 41 for high schools, 18 for fake accreditation boards, and 121 degree portals.
 The following is an incomplete list of those websites: